-- property, plant and equipment; and - pre-paid interests in leasehold land classified as being held under an operating lease.
+- property, plant and equipment; - pre-paid interests in leasehold land classified as being held under an operating lease; and - investments in subsidiaries (except for those classified as held-for-sale).

 If such indication exists, the asset's recoverable amount is estimated.